Jashuah/Technical-Writing/README.md

   </p>

   3. Enter a phone number and payment amount, then click **Make payment.**
+ > You have just transfered your money to your Beeline number. since your Simply account and Beeline number are connected, now you can control your money through Simply
   <p align="center">
     <img src="https://user-images.githubusercontent.com/37952414/219937169-2b91021c-f4d4-4a9f-9818-0847d1863835.jpg" width="250" height="550">
   </p>